skip to content

 What if we had to live together after we separated?

-The law understands that sometimes following a separation, you and the other party may still have to share the same accommodation and one party may still perform some household services for the other, such as washing or ironing, for example, where it is necessary for the running of the home and the convenience of others who live there [see Family Law Act 1975 (Cth) s 49(2)].
+The law understands that sometimes following a separation, you and the other party may still have to share the same accommodation and one party may still perform some household services for the other, such as washing or ironing, for example, where it is necessary for the running of the home and the convenience of others who live there [Family Law Act 1975 (Cth) s 49(2)].
+This is called separation under one roof.

 As long as you can prove that one or both of you left the marriage and you began living independently of each other, the 12 month separation period can start to run and will not stop merely because you continue or resume sharing the same accommodation.

 As each marriage is different, the facts tending to prove a separation under one roof may vary from case to case.
-Normally it is necessary to provide evidence (in an affidavit) to prove that you do not share any of the usual activities of marriage, such as:
+Usually it is necessary to provide evidence (in an affidavit) to prove that you do not share any of the usual activities of marriage, such as:

-• sleeping together in the same bed or room;
+• sleeping together in the same bed or room

-• shopping and eating meals together;
+• shopping and eating meals together

-• entertaining friends;
+• entertaining friends

 • going out together.